karimistella/karimistella/README.md

 - 👋 Hi, I’m Stella, a data scientist.
-To collaborate on data science/ machine learning projescts, reach me via whatsapp on +254794869420.
+- You can find me on LinkedIn at https://www.linkedin.com/in/stellanjuki/

 <!---
 karimistella/karimistella is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.